Published March 24, 2014

 * Update, July 21, 2014: Just found out from my online friend, Noriyoshi from Japan, that Sony manufactured two additional Chromatron models in 1967.
 They are the 19C 80 and 19C 100 both delta three gun, all tube televisions.
 Noriyoshi is currently repairing a 19C 100.
 More information to follow.

 * Update August 26, 2014: My friend Jerome Halphen found this Chromatron data book which has detailed information on the Sony Chromatron 19C 70.
 Unfortunatley it is not written in the English language.
 Perhaps one of my Japanese viewers could translate the following 8 pages.
 Thank you for the scans Jerome.
 The book discloses yet another Sony Chromatron model previously unknown by this author, the model 19C 90.
 We now have a total of four Sony Chromatron models the 19C 70, 19C 80, 19C 90 and 19C 100.
 The last three were manufactured in 1967.
-Tap or click on images for full view.
+View the PDF.

 Yaou Chromatron Color Portable